Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 We are offering all Specimen Seashells in category listings online.
 Each category may contain many hundreds of individual shells, so unfortunately we can't possibly photograph every single item for you!

-We are a primary source for many other dealers, who purchase from us in bulk by using our careful and accurate category descriptions.
-We offer discounts based on order volume, and usually will include additional gifts if you order multiple QTY per species.
+We are a primary source for many other dealers, who purchase from us in bulk by using our detailed and accurate category descriptions.
+We offer discounts based on order volume, and usually will include additional gifts if you order multiple items per species.

 We aim to keep our prices low and affordable for everyone and also sell directly to the public.
-All you need to order from us is some basic information to help you identify which species you would like to order.
+All you need to order Specimen Shells from us is the basic information to identify which species you would like to order.
 You can then simply order from our Specimen Shells listings by scientific name and description.
 You are welcome to add your comments or special requests.
-We will send you an offer incl. description / grading / price.
+We will send you an offer incl. description / grading / price, incl. delivery cost.
 If you do not like the specimen we send you, you can return it - we offer a Money-back-Guarantee for all our Specimen Shells!

 Are Cone Shells dangerous?